Pyr-000/YetAnotherStableDiffusion/README.md

   - Additional memory optimisation options include (automatic) sequential batching, attention slicing and CPU offloading (see: [Optimisation settings](#device-performace-and-optimization-settings))
 - Animating prompt interpolations is possible for both image-to-image cycling and text-to-image (`-cfi`, see: [Additional Flags](#additional-flags)).
 - `prompts`, `seeds`, and other relevant arguments will be stored in PNG metadata by default.
 - For every generated output, an image will be saved in `outputs/generated`.
-This can be modified using the global variable `OUTPUTS_DIR` near the top of `generate.py`.
-When multiple images are batched at once, this singular image will be a grid, with the individual images being saved in `outputs/generated/individual` (or {OUTPUTS_DIR}/individual).
-Additionally, each generated output will produce a text file in `outputs/generated/unpub` (or {OUTPUTS_DIR}/unpub) of the same filename, containing the prompt and additional arguments.
+When multiple images are batched at once, this singular image will be a grid, with the individual images being saved in `outputs/generated/individual`.
+Additionally, each generated output will produce a text file in `outputs/generated/unpub` of the same filename, containing the prompt and additional arguments.
 This can be used for maintaining an external image gallery.
+  - Optionally, a different output directory can be specified (`-od`, see: [Additional flags](#additional-flags)).
 - The NSFW check is enabled by default, but will only print a warning message and attach a metadata label, leaving the output images untouched.
 It can also be fully disabled via a commandline flag (see: [Additional Flags](#additional-flags))
 - Cycling through iterations of image-to-image comes with a mitigation for keeping the color scheme unchanged, preventing effects such as 'magenta shifting'. (`-icc`, see: [Image to image cycling](#image-to-image-cycling))
 - "Textual Inversion Concepts" from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
 They will be loaded into the text encoder automatically.